microsoftgraph/microsoft-graph-training/tutorials/includes/typescript/04-add-user-auth.md

     :::code language="typescript" source="./src/demo/graphtutorial/index.ts" id="DisplayAccessTokenSnippet":::

+1. Run the following command in your CLI in the root of your project.

+    ```bash
+    npx ts-node index.ts
+    ```

-1. Build and run the app.
-Enter `1` when prompted for an option.
+1. Enter `1` when prompted for an option.
 The application displays a URL and device code.

     ```Shell
     TypeScript Graph Tutorial